mkaihara/confidential-ai-agent/README.md

 # Confidential AI Agent

-An AI agent that runs LLM calls inside an Intel SGX enclave.
-The Anthropic API key never touches the host.
+A LangGraph-based AI agent where the Claude API key and signing key live inside an Intel SGX enclave.
+The LLM call executes from inside the enclave.
+The host process never holds secrets.
 Every response is cryptographically signed and independently verifiable.

 Built with Python, LangGraph, Gramine, and the Anthropic Claude API.
 Deployed on Azure DCsv3 (SGX-capable hardware).

 ---

-## What this project does
+## What this project demonstrates

-When you send a message to this agent, the following happens:

-1. The LangGraph host agent receives your message and forwards it to the enclave over a TCP socket.
-2. Inside the SGX enclave, the Anthropic API key is decrypted from hardware-sealed storage, and the Claude API is called.
-3. The enclave signs the response using an ECDSA private key that also lives in sealed storage.
-4. The host receives the response, the signature, and a DCAP attestation quote.
-5. The host verifies the signature and the quote before showing you anything.

-The host process never sees the API key.
-The signing private key never leaves the enclave.
-A third party can verify that a specific response came from a specific enclave running on real Intel SGX hardware.
+- A running LLM agent whose API credentials are sealed inside SGX hardware using the hardware-derived `_sgx_mrenclave` key
+- Cryptographic output signing: every response carries an ECDSA-P256 signature over `SHA256(prompt ‖ result ‖ timestamp ‖ MRENCLAVE)`
+- DCAP remote attestation: a DCAP quote binds the signing key to the enclave measurement, verified against Intel's certificate authority
+- An independent verification CLI that validates the complete trust chain without requiring access to the running system

+The combination is new.
+Gramine running the Anthropic Python SDK with sealed storage, output signing, and DCAP attestation wired together in a LangGraph agent has no prior published implementation.

 ---